Megalagrion leptodemas

-Megalagrion leptodemas, commonly referred to as the Crimson Hawaiian damselfly, is one of the rarest and most endangered Megalagrion species that is endemic to the island of Oahu in Hawaii.
+Megalagrion leptodemas, commonly referred to as the crimson Hawaiian damselfly, is one of the rarest and most endangered Megalagrion species that is endemic to the island of Oahu in Hawaii.
 It is currently labeled as endangered by the ESA and critically endangered on the IUCN Red List.
-The general biology of Crimson Hawaiian damselflies is similar to other narrow-winged damselflies.
+The general biology of crimson Hawaiian damselflies is similar to other narrow-winged damselflies.
 Megalagrion leptodemas used to be found in the mountains of Ko’olau and Wai'anae but is now only found in four watersheds in the Ko’olau Mountains.
 The species is threatened by habitat loss and non-native species.
 They have limited habitat and small, scattered populations which can affect their future population stability.
 Conservation efforts for this species should concentrate on both habitat management and control of invasive species.

 Description

-The Crimson Hawaiian damselfly is one of the smaller damselflies, growing to about 38mm (~1.5in) in length with a wingspan of around 40mm (~1.6in).
+The Crimson Hawaiian damselfly is one of the smaller damselflies, growing to about 38 mm in length with a wingspan of around 40 mm.
 Males have bright red bodies with black markings on top of their abdominal segments five to seven.
 Like the males, female damselflies are red but have some pale green or gray markings on their body and black covering the top of their abdomen.
 Crimson Hawaiian damselfly naiads look similar to other damselfly larvae, with large eyes, thin legs, and three leaf-like gills at their tail end.

 Life History

-Information on the life history of the Crimson Hawaiian damselfly is not well-known due to the rarity of the species.
+Information on the life history of the crimson Hawaiian damselfly is not well-known due to the rarity of the species.
 However, much of its life history can be inferred from other Hawaiian damselflies.

 Megalagrion leptodemas breeds in slow-flowing streams and small pools.
 During mating, most damselfly males hold the female behind the head, guarding her against rival males.
 To lay her eggs many female damselflies will patrol streams to find protected areas, and vegetation on submerged rocks.
 Once the eggs have been laid both adults will stay close to the breeding pools.
 At this point the male damselflies become territorial, guarding these areas.

 In many damselfly species hatching occurs in about ten days.
 The naiads in most species of Hawaiian damselflies are aquatic with the exception of Megalagrion oahuense.
 During this nymph stage the damselflies breathe through abdominal gills, and feed on small invertebrates and fish.
 They often rest on submerged rocks and surrounding vegetation but also explore the open water of their breeding pool or stream.
 After 4 months of maturing, naiads leave the water to molt into adults on surrounding rocks or vegetation.
 Even after becoming adults, damselflies often stay close to their early aquatic habitat.
 Generally, adult Hawaiian damselflies reach sexual maturity in about 16–20 days.